• Skip to primary navigation

 makeanddocrew.com

-Don’t let the dolman sleeves and modern silhouette fool you, this easy crochet shrug pattern is constructed with basic stitches and simple shapes.
-Excellent sweater design for confident beginners.
+Don’t let the dolman sleeves and modern silhouette fool you, this simple cardigan is made from basic stitches and shapes.
+It's an excellent design for confident beginners.

 Get the Pattern